 Types of headaches and clinical features

-Cluster Headache: Cluster headaches are less common than tension headaches or migraines but are the most severe headache type.4 They are typically characterized by intense, piercing, burning, sudden-onset pain often localizing behind one eye.
-Cluster headaches, as the name implies, are likely to occur in groups over a period of time from weeks to months and may occur daily or even multiple times per day with the pain pattern tending to recur in the same manner each time.
-They can last from one-three hours and there may be months or even years between cluster episodes.
+Cluster Headache: Cluster headaches are less common than tension headaches or migraines but are the most severe headache type.3 They are typically characterized by intense, piercing, burning, sudden-onset pain often localizing behind one eye.
+Cluster headaches, as the name implies, are likely to occur in multiples over time from weeks to months and may occur daily or even several times per day, with the pain pattern tending to recur in the same manner each time.
+They can last from one to three hours and there may be months or even years between episodes.

-Migraine Headache: Migraines are the third most prevalent illness in the world, impacting around 1 billion men, women, and children worldwide.3 Migraines are much more than just a really bad headache – they are a neurological condition accompanied by extremely debilitating neurological symptoms.
-More than 90% of sufferers are unable to work or function normally during their migraine.3 Migraines typically occur only on one side of the head (though in around 33% of cases both sides are affected) and involve severe, throbbing pain that is often accompanied by other symptoms such as visual disturbances, nausea, vomiting, dizziness, extreme sensitivity to sound, light, touch and smell, and tingling or numbness in the extremities or face.3 Migraines can last anywhere from a few hours to several days and can occur in both episodic and chronic patterns.
-Around 85% of chronic migraine sufferers are women.3 Migraines may also involve a genetic component.
-A child who has one parent with migraine has a 50% chance of inheriting it, and if both parents have migraine, the chances rise to 75%.3
+Migraine Headache: Impacting around one billion people worldwide, migraines are the third leading illness known to man.2 Migraines are more than just a really bad headache – they are a neurological condition accompanied by extremely debilitating symptoms.
+More than 90% of people are unable to work or function normally while suffering from a migraine.2 Migraines typically occur only on one side of the head (though in around 33% of cases both sides are affected) and involve severe, throbbing pain that is often accompanied by other symptoms that affect the senses such as visual impairment, sensitivity to light or sound, and numbness.2 Migraines can last anywhere from a few hours to several days, and can occur in both episodic and chronic patterns.
+Around 85% of chronic migraine sufferers are women.2 Migraines may also involve a genetic component as 90% of sufferers have a family history.2

 Naturopathic Management of Headaches and Migraines

-Riboflavin: A prominent member of the B-vitamin family, riboflavin (vitamin B2) has been investigated for its role in the prevention or headaches, particularly migraine type headaches.
-Multiple clinical trials have shown the benefit of riboflavin for migraine prophylaxis.5 Riboflavin use has been associated with reduction in frequency of migraine attacks as well as reduction in the use of anti-migraine medications.6
+Riboflavin: A prominent member of the B-vitamin family, riboflavin (vitamin B2) has been investigated for its role in the prevention of headaches, particularly migraine type.
+Multiple clinical trials have demonstrated the benefit of riboflavin for migraine prophylaxis.4 Riboflavin use has been associated with reduction in frequency of migraine attacks as well as reduction in the use of anti-migraine medications.5

-Magnesium: Low levels of magnesium have been detected in those suffering from a variety of headache types.7 Magnesium has a long history of effective use in migraine prevention.
-Additionally, magnesium has been shown to be effective as an acute treatment option for headaches including migraines, tension- type headaches and cluster headaches, particularly when administered via IV to those with low blood levels.7
+Magnesium: Low levels of magnesium have been detected in those suffering from a variety of headache types.6 Magnesium has a long history of effective use in migraine prevention.
+Additionally, magnesium has been shown to be effective as an inexpensive acute treatment option for headaches and migraines, particularly when administered intravenously to those with low blood magnesium concentrations.6

 CoQ10: CoEnzyme Q10, also known as ubiquinone, is used by the cells to generate energy.
-CoQ10 is naturally present in the human body but can also be taken in supplement form.
+CoQ10 is naturally present in the body but can also be taken in supplement form.
 It has potent antioxidant properties and is well known for its cardiovascular benefits.
 Studies of the use of CoQ10 in headache management have yielded positive results.
-A 2017 study suggests that CoQ10 might reduce the frequency of headaches, and may also make them shorter in duration, and less severe, with a favorable safety profile.8
+One study suggests that CoQ10 may reduce the frequency, duration and pain scale of headaches.7

-Butterbur: Butterbur (Petasites hybridus) Butterbur is a shrub that grows in Europe and parts of Asia and North America, typically in wet, marshy ground.9 Historically, butterbur has been used to treat many ailments from the plague to skin wounds.
+Butterbur: Butterbur (Petasites hybridus) is a shrub that grows in swampy areas of Europe, parts of Asia and North America.
+Historically, butterbur has been used to treat many ailments from the plague to skin wounds.
 Studies have validated the use of butterbur in the prevention of migraines.
-In a randomized clinical trial, a standardized extract of butterbur was shown to decrease the frequency of migraines by up to 60% with no adverse events reported.10
+In a randomized clinical trial, a standardized extract of butterbur was shown to decrease the frequency of migraines by up to 60% with no adverse events reported.8

-Note: Butterbur that is raw and unprocessed contains chemicals known as pyrrolizidine alkaloids or PAs.
-These chemicals can be harmful and may cause liver damage or result in serious illness.
+Safety note: Raw, unprocessed butterbur contains pyrrolizidine alkaloids (PAs) – chemicals that can be harmful and may cause liver damage or result in serious illness.
 Commercial butterbur products have typically been processed to remove PAs and are labeled as PA-Free.
 These are the only types that should be used.

 Feverfew: Feverfew (Tanacetum parthenium) is a member of the daisy family and is native to the Balkan Peninsula.
-It has yellow—green leaves and yellow tubular florets with numerous small white flowers that resemble those of chamomile (with which it is often confused).
+It has yellow-green leaves and yellow tubular florets with numerous small white flowers that resemble those of chamomile (with which it is often confused).
 It has a long history of use as a treatment for headaches, particularly migraines.
-Research shows that consuming feverfew reduces the frequency of migraine headaches and headache symptoms, including pain, nausea, vomiting and sensitivity to light and noise.11
+Research shows that consuming feverfew reduces the frequency of migraine and headache symptoms.
+9

-Diet plays a major role with nearly all medical conditions; headaches migraines are no different.
-The mechanisms though which diets may precipitate headache include their effects on neuropeptides, neuro-receptors and ion channels, inflammation, sympathetic nervous system, release of nitric oxide, vasodilation, and cerebral glucose metabolism.12 Substances found in foods such as caffeine and MSG can be related to headaches.
-Withdrawal of caffeine or administration of MSG have produced very strong and reproducible results in terms of resulting in headaches.13 Other foods such as those containing gluten and histamine as well as alcohol are all well-known headache triggers.
-Food allergies may also play a role.
-Multiple randomized controlled trials reported that an elimination diet of IgG positive foods significantly decreased frequency of headaches and migraines.13
+Diet plays a major role with nearly all medical conditions; headaches and migraines are no different.
+Diet may affect neuropeptides, neuro-receptors and ion channels, inflammation, the sympathetic nervous system, release of nitric oxide, vasodilation, and cerebral glucose metabolism, which may result in headaches.10 Substances found in foods such as caffeine and MSG can be related to headaches.
+Withdrawal of caffeine or administration of MSG have produced strong and reproducible headaches.11 Other foods such as those containing gluten, histamine and alcohol are also considered to be headache triggers.
+Food allergies may also play a role in triggering headaches.
+Controlled trials reported that an elimination diet of IgG positive foods significantly decreased recurrence of headaches and migraines.11

 Acupuncture is a therapeutic technique often used in Traditional Chinese Medicine.
 It involves the insertion of very thin needles into various points on the body.
 It is not painful and has extremely low risk of side effects.
 Acupuncture has been investigated for its benefits in pain management in multiple clinical trials with good success.
-A systematic review of 22 clinical trials found evidence that acupuncture reduces the frequency of headaches by 50% in over half of the participants.14 This effect is similar to that seen with preventive medications.
+A review of nearly two dozen clinical trials found evidence that acupuncture reduces the frequency of headaches by 50% in over half of the participants.12 This effect is similar to that seen with preventive medications.

-Exposure to environmental toxins, including pollution, smoke, chemicals-based cleaning products, perfumes, air fresheners, as well as off gassing from household goods may lead to headaches.
-Avoiding these exposures is an effective means of preventing headaches that are due to environmental exposure.
+Exposure to environmental toxins, including pollution, smoke, chemical-based cleaning products, perfumes, air fresheners, as well as off-gassing from household goods may lead to headaches.
+Avoiding these exposures is an effective means of preventing headaches that are due to environmental triggers.
 Eliminating personal and household use of scented products such as dryer sheets, perfumes, air fresheners, and scented candles can go a long way towards minimizing exposure.
-Utilizing fewer toxic methods of cleaning such as steam, vinegar, or essential oils can also be helpful
+Utilizing fewer toxic methods of cleaning such as steam, vinegar, or essential oils can also be helpful.

 Having your case reviewed by a clinically trained naturopathic physician is the best way to determine which naturopathic therapies might be of the most benefit for your specific circumstances.
 Because each person is unique and naturopathic physicians are more concerned with the individual versus the diagnosis, they focus on the specifics of the individual and what they are experiencing in order to develop a comprehensive plan to address the root cause of the issue and resolve the problem for good.